 Take advantage of online resources: There are many tutorials and articles available online, but if you start with the articles listed below from Enlightened Stock Trading you will find they are much better quality than most online video tutorials about Amibroker.

-Purchasing a training course to shorten your learning curve: If you want more structured learning, you may want to consider purchasing a training course and community of Amibroker users.
+Purchasing a training course to shorten your learning curve: If you want more structured learning, you may want to consider purchasing a training course and a community of Amibroker users.
 The Trader Success System gives you everything you need to master Amibroker, Systematic Trading and Trading Psychology.
 You even get a diversified portfolio of trading systems for a variety of markets, strategies and timeframes all precoded in Amibroker AFL!

 Overall, learning Amibroker can be a challenging process, but with the right approach and resources, you can shorten your learning curve and become proficient with the software more quickly.